daniestevez/galileo-osnma/osnma-longan-nano/README.md

 The UART0 port is routed to the JTAG pin header.
 See [this pinout diagram](https://longan.sipeed.com/assets/longan_nano_pinout_v1.1.0_w5676_h4000_large.png).
 The pins are identified as RX0 and TX0 in the diagram, and as R0 and T0 in the silkscreen of the board.
 The UART port uses 3V3 TTL levels.
-A suitable UART to USB converter should typically be used to connect the UART to the host computer.
+A suitable UART to USB converter such as [this device](https://www.amazon.com/gp/product/B07D6LLX19) should typically be used to connect the UART to the host computer.

 ### Running the serial port client